Deploy using Helm

 due to the ongoing transition from NGINX Management Suite (NMS) to NGINX Instance Manager (NIM).
 These will be updated in future releases.

-This guide provides a step-by-step tutorial on how to set up F5 NGINX Instance Manager on a Kubernetes cluster using Helm.
+This guide explains how to deploy F5 NGINX Instance Manager on a Kubernetes or OpenShift cluster using Helm.
 You’ll learn how to download and use Docker images and customize your deployment.

 About Helm